Updated: May 24

-Connecting the right variables is important to separate B grade opportunities from the A grade opportunities and avoid as much as possible B quality setups.
+Connecting the right variables is essential to separate B grade opportunities from the A grade opportunities and avoid as much as possible B quality setups.
 But the first trader has to understand what is happening behind the A grade setups in terms of order flow to gauge realistic expectations on setups.
-Extensions are generally about trading liquidity pockets that are created after strong and even surge/drop of price, where the order book is unable to quickly enough stack the bid or the ask to prop the price (along the direction of extension), and eventually, the counter order flow starts counter move by profit-taking and market orders.
-That is not always the case but ideally, that should be a portion of the picture behind the reasoning.
+Extensions are generally about trading liquidity pockets created after the firm and even surge/drop of price, where the order book is unable to quickly enough stack the bid or the ask to prop the price (along the direction of extension).
+Eventually, the counter order flow starts counter move by profit-taking and market orders.
+That is not always the case, but ideally, that should be a portion of the picture behind the reasoning.

 A conceptual example of order book stacking/propping along the move to "bucket" potential fall or retrace.
-Example on the left is a slow movement where order book has time to re-stack under price with the bid as time gives traders enough window to do so, while the example on right is a fast move where order book will have less time to quickly re-stack the bid making strong and quick counter more likely:
+An example on the left is a slow movement where the order book has time to re-stack under price with the bid as time gives traders enough window to do so, while the example on the right is a fast move where the order book will have less time to quickly re-stack the bid making strong and quick counter more likely:

-Examples above are by no means a 100% guaranteed, however across large sample base of assets there is often a signature difference in terms of order book positioning as shown above.
-Variables for A grade conditions as outlined on the example below:
+The examples above are by no means 100% guaranteed, however across a large sample base of assets there is often a significant difference in terms of order book positioning as shown above.
+Variables for A grade conditions as outlined in the example below:

 Entry approach on extensions